mc776/HideousDestructor/hd_manual.md

 Protip: They dish out a lot more than they can take, so the one that kills you is rarely the one you see.
 Check all exits early and often and don't be shy about deploying your DERP bot.

-NOTE TO MAPPERS: Please see "zombieman.txt" in the ZScript folder (and "pistolguy.txt" in the Freedoom filter ZScript folder) for customizing individually placed zombies.

 ### Jack-Booted Thug
 GZDoom actor name: `Jackboot`, `UndeadJackbootman`